dburles/meteor-conduit/README.md

 Returns an object containing two functions, `stop` and `update`.

-Takes the following 3 function arguments:
+Takes the following 3 functions as arguments:

 1. `sourceFn` - Return a reactive data source, called with one argument containing the object returned by `argsFn`.
 2. `onChangeFn` - Called whenever the reactive function provided by `sourceFn` changes.